buraksezer/olric/README.md

 Congrats!

-Bringing Olric into Kubernetes will be my focus point in the next releases.
+Bringing Olric into Kubernetes will be a major development area in the next releases.

 ## Operation Modes